When Rentarou repeats the God of Love's important words in his head three times, the latter calls the former out on wasting panels.

 The Distaff Counterparts of the three main boys wondered why those boring boys could have their own anime.

-In one episode of Kirby: Right Back at Ya, during one point, Meta Knight breaks the fourth wall.
+For example, in Cartoon Buffoon, during one point, Meta Knight breaks the fourth wall.

 In Robotech, the usually formal narrator breaks the fourth wall only twice.
 The first time is in Wedding Bells, when he humorously comments about Max's nervousness regarding his upcoming date with Mirya: "After all, (laughs), what do you expect from a girl you only met that same morning?".
 In Season's greetings, he ends the episode by saying "Merry Christmas to all, and to all a safe night."